-Against The Lions, The Cowboys Proved That This Team Is At Its Best When Ezekiel Elliot Is Featured.
+Against The Lions, The Cowboys Proved That This Team Is At Its Best When Ezekiel Elliott Is Featured.
 Plus: Four More Takeaways From Sunday’s 26-24 Win.

 With the criticism and ridicule that followed last week’s loss to the Seattle Seahawks still stinging, the Dallas Cowboys hoped to turn their fates around while welcoming the Detroit Lions to AT&T Stadium on Sunday afternoon.